-CONSTRUCTION: All construction proposed and authorized hereto, shall, in all respects, conform with the plans submitted and reviewed, the provisions of the Building Code Act and the Ontario Building Code, as amended, the Bylaws of the City of Brampton and other applicable law.
+CONSTRUCTION: All construction proposed and authoized hereto, shall, in all respects, conform with the plans submitted and reviewed, the provisions of the Building Code Act and the Ontario Building Code, as amended, the Bylaws of the City of Brampton and other applicable law.
 It is the responsibility of the permit holder to ensure that the work authorized by this permit is carried out in accordance with the requirements set out, hereto.

-ISSUED UNDER THE AUTHORITY OF
+ISSUED UNDER THE B. L. AUTHORITY OF Chief E and Di

-B. L. CAMPBELL

-Chief Building Official and Director of Building DATE OF ISSUE:

-September 30, 2011
+B. L. CAMPBELL Chief Building Official and Director of Building DATE OF ISSUE: September 30, 2011